koltsov-cmc/GenText-Forensics-Challenge-2026-solution-code/README.md

 `Qwen/Qwen3-VL-32B-Instruct` base model, and runs DTD → OCR → Filterer →
 Semantic Detective on one image, writing the final report as JSON.

-No local checkpoints, no `ForensicHub`, and no `DTD_TRAIN.yaml` are needed: the DTD model is built directly from the bundled backbone weights.

 ### 1. Environment

 A CUDA GPU is strongly recommended (the 32B base model is large; expect